galaxyecology/communication/2019-10-GAPARS/index.md

 ---
-date: '2019-10-01'
+date: '2020-01-06'
 title: "Crowdsourcing citizen science data on usegalaxy.eu"
 authors: "Yvan Le Bras"
 tease: "Galaxy for Ecology, mixing Ecology research, Citizen Science and Massively Multi Online Science"
 image: "image.png"
 ---

-One year after the *[Galaxy contributor of the Month!](https://galaxyproject.org/blog/2018-10-cotm-yvan-le-bras/)* it's a pleasure for me to come back with some crispy news about the Galaxy for Ecology project!
+One year after the *[Galaxy contributor of the Month!](https://galaxyproject.org/blog/2018-10-cotm-yvan-le-bras/)* (originally I was supposed to post this blog post in october 2019... but starting 2020 appears to be better no ? ;) ) it's a pleasure for me to come back with some crispy news about the Galaxy for Ecology project!

 ## Official launch of the European Galaxy-E instance

 ### GCC2019, a particular GCC for Ecology!

 GCC2019 in Freiburg was my 5th GCC and a very special one.
 If each GCC is a wonderful moment, this time was amazzziinnnng for ecology guys.
 Thanks to the new ["outside the genome community track"](https://gcc2019.sched.com/event/Lufc/session-13outside-the-genome-community-track), we have had dedicated sessions to exchange with colleagues from climate science and chemoinformatics notably and beautiful exposure of Ecology related works with an amazing [invited talk on data viz by citizen scientists to better speak about biodiversity conservation](https://gcc2019.sched.com/event/PSq5/invited-talk-data-visualisation-by-citizen-science-participants-the-case-of-birds-and-bats-monitoring-schemes-and-galaxy-e) and lightning talks on the [Galaxy-Bricks concept](https://gcc2019.sched.com/event/PSq8/galaxy-bricks-a-tool-for-data-literacy-and-scientific-approach-education-in-the-context-of-citizen-science) and presenting how [Galaxy-E can facilitate biodiversity indicators production from citizen science projects](https://gcc2019.sched.com/event/PSqB/citizen-science-project-in-ecology-with-the-galaxy-e-platform) .
 For that I really want to thank colleagues from french museum of natural history for the quality of the presentations as GCC2019 scientific committee for selecting these abstracts.
-Finally, this GCC was also the chosen moment to officially announce the launch of ecology.usegalaxy.eu, the European Galaxy instance dedicated to ecological research!
+Finally, this GCC was also the chosen moment to officially announce the launch of https://ecology.usegalaxy.eu/, the European Galaxy instance dedicated to ecological research!

 ### Result of a community effort, but also an Alan one!

 For sure existence of this Galaxy-E instance is due to the work of so many people I can't cite all of them.
 This is a community effort, special "bricks" of "foundations" of this effort are the Incredible Freiburg Galaxy team, ouhaouhou, you rocks guys!
-And I have to address a big thank to a young talented engineer I have had the chance our tracks cross 3 years ago, Alan, who was the guy who build all Galaxy-E tools working hard to be sure to have a sufficient quality to be accepted by Björn ;)
+And I have to address a big thank to a young talented engineer I have had the chance our tracks cross 3 years ago, Alan, who was the guy who build all 2019 Galaxy-E tools working hard to be sure to have a sufficient quality to be accepted by Björn ;)

 ### So what happen since GCC?
 Cripsy things ;)